aboodIT/djangoWork/README.md

 `/employee-update/<pk>`

-POST - Edits a specific Employee object
+PUT - Edits a specific Employee object

 Expects values for the following in the request body:
 - empId